-27. POTENTIAL LIABILITIES
+29. POTENTIAL LIABILITIES

-As at 31 December 2024, the Parent Company was involved in several disputes which have arisen from its business operations.
-The Parent Company has already made provisions in their books for such claims in case of unfavourable outcomes (Notes 10 and 24).
+As at 31 December 2024, the Company was involved in several disputes which have arisen from its business operations.
+The Company has already made provisions in their books for such claims in case of unfavourable outcomes (Notes 10 and 26).

-As at 31 December 2024, the Parent Company was a defendant in 8 court cases based on which the amount of EUR 1,690,691 (2023: EUR 1,909,247 for a total of 10 court cases) has been reserved, of which the major case involves a lawsuit that had been filed against the Parent Company for compensation of lost earnings for a period of four business years in the total amount of EUR 1.18 million.
-The dispute was initiated by a water resources management service provider, after the Parent Company decided not to renew the contract after its initial seven-year term.
+As at 31 December 2024, the Company was a defendant in 8 court cases based on which the amount of EUR 1,690,691 (2023: EUR 1,909,247 for a total of 10 court cases) has been reserved, of which the major case involves a lawsuit that had been filed against the Company for compensation of lost earnings for a period of four business years in the total amount of EUR 1.18 million, in respect of which a provision had been made in 2022.
+This is a dispute initiated by the provider of water resources management services, after the Company decided not to continue the contract after its initial seven-year duration.

-As of 31 December 2024, the Parent Company recorded contingent liabilities based on performance guarantees, in the total amount of EUR 4,079,634, issued in favor of the Parent Company's clients by commercial banks.
+As of 31 December 2024, the Company recorded contingent liabilities based on performance guarantees, in the total amount of EUR 4,079,634, issued in favor of the Company's clients by commercial banks.
 The guarantees have a validity period until the end of 2025, but it is expected that they will be extended due to the continuation of business relations with the clients in whose favor they were issued.